Youth Break Out Lounges

-Are you a child or young person with a spinal cord injury who would like to chat with others in a similar situation?
-Join up to our first ever Youth Break Out Lounges where you can:
+Are you a child or young person with a spinal cord injury who would like to chat with or hear from others in a similar situation?
+Join up to our Youth Break Out Lounges where you can:

 – Talk to other young people who you can relate to

 – Share your experiences of life with a spinal cord injury

 – Listen to what others have to say and learn top tips

 The Youth Break Out Lounge sessions specifically for children and young people affected by spinal cord injury will take place on Wednesday evenings 6-6.40pm, on alternate weeks to our main Back Up Lounge.